Cat Carrier Tips: How to Take a Cat to the VetLast updated: September 16, 2020

 How to Reduce Stress in CatsFinally, if you follow all of the steps as outlined above and your cat is still very stressed about the trip to the vet, talk to your veterinarian about anti-anxiety supplements and cat calming medications that can be given an hour or so prior to the visit to the clinic to make the experience much less traumatic for your feline friend.
 Non-medicated supplements such as Zylkene, Anxitane and herbal supplements such as Rescue Remedy may help some cats overcome the stress and fear of going to the vet.
 Stronger calming meds for cats, such as gabapentin, trazadone, or fluoxetine can be given an hour or so before a vet visit to lessen the anxiety related with a visit to the veterinarian.

-Visiting the veterinarian may not be a fun thing for a cat, but it is a very important part of keeping our feline friends healthy and enjoying life for a long time.
+Visiting the veterinarian may not be a fun thing for a cat, and figuring out how to get a difficult cat into a carrier isn't usually fun for you, but it is a very important part of keeping our feline friends healthy and enjoying life for a long time.
 Making some small, slow introductions to those things necessary for a trip to the vet can help make your feline friend comfortable and your veterinarian happy.
 If you have any other cat health questions, call a Revival Pet Care Pro at 800.786.4751.

 Amy Hanson, DVM, contributing veterinarian at Revival Animal Health